smourier/AppSettingsStudio/README.md

 By default, only one root path exists: `%USERPROFILE%\.AppSettingsStudio`, so for example `C:\Users\<your login>\.AppSettingsStudio`, but you can add others.

-This can be used to share settings among multiple developers, but this is also how you can configure .NET apps running in WSL.
+This can be used for a certain level of settings sharing among multiple developers, but this is also how you can configure .NET apps running in WSL.

 Once you have started an enabled .NET application in WSL at least once, open AppSettings Studio and select the "File" / "Root Paths" menu